-Update: This was one of the most popular recipes from my previous site, Mel’s Food Blog.
+Update: This green bean kimchi was one of the most popular recipes from my previous site, Mel’s Food Blog.
 I’ve re-tested and re-shot it, making some minor wording changes.
-I’ve also tried this out with some other vegetables and it works great.
-Try zucchini, carrot, or cucumber.
+I’ve also tried this kimchi recipe with other vegetables and it works great.
+Try zucchini, carrot, or cucumber for something different.

 Green Bean Kimchi

 - 1 ½ cup green beans cut into 1” pieces (about ½ pound untrimmed)